Music Festival Guide

 Two stages, 12 Texas acts and more food trucks than you can shake a fork at - that’s what you get with Homegrown Music and Arts Festival.
 Every May, music fans from all different genres flock to Main Street Garden Park to see local artists take the stage for a celebration of Dallas music.
 Throw in live art demonstrations, food trucks and free entry for children 10 and under, and you have the perfect summer kick off.

 Previously located in Denton, this late-fall fest made the move to Dallas in 2017 to meet the demand that came from its surge in popularity.
 Attracting stars as diverse as Norah Jones and 21 Savage, Oaktopia unites music fans of all kinds in a weekend-long party with musicians from across the nation.
 Started by two UNT grads, the fest is a testament to the fact that Dallas is home to an array of music innovators.

 Every December, Deep Ellum lights up as over 50 local stars take on nine different stages in honor of another excellent year of Dallas music.
 The DOMA showcase displays many of the Dallas Observer Music award nominees alongside a score of other local luminaries.
 With performers selected by promoters, fans, musicians and writers alike, this showcase is a true representative of Dallas’ best and brightest music masters.

 During Labor Day weekend, this musical event spans over three days and three venues.
 Started by The Black Academy of Arts and Letters, the festival debuted in 2017.
 The festival is jam-packed with some of the world's best national and international jazz artists of all sub-genres, including Dallas native Erykah Badu.

-Posted in:Music & Concerts Holiday/Festivals Arts & Culture Local Music
+Posted in:Music & Concerts Seasonal and Holiday Festivals Arts & Culture Local Music

 Last updated on 10/30/2018.